Luxury hotels in Poland by the sea – our inspirations

 photo: bryza.pl

-Located on the Hel Peninsula, the hotel impresses with its location right by the beach.
-Its specialty is luxurious apartments with a view of the Baltic Sea, as well as a SPA zone with unique treatments based on seaweed.
-It is an ideal place for lovers of peace and nature.
+Located on the Hel Peninsula, the hotel impresses with its beachfront location.
+Its specialty is luxurious apartments overlooking the Baltic Sea, as well as a spa area offering unique treatments based on marine algae.
+It’s the perfect place for lovers of peace and nature.

 Grand Lubicz Main Building 842286561 Original